Constraints on horizonless objects after the EHT observation of Sagittarius A*: Surface luminosity as a function of absorption

 Because of this beaming effect, if $\mu$ is small enough the radiation will bounce back onto the surface several times, causing a significant delay in the onset of the steady state regime \cite{Cardoso:2017,Carballo2018}.

 Furthermore, it is unrealistic to assume that all the energy absorbed by the surface is immediately re-emitted back.
-It is reasonable to expect that at least some absorption of energy will be taking place.
+It is reasonable to expect that at least some absorption of energy will be taking place, due to the internal degrees of freedom of the central object.
 In the following, we will denote with $\kappa$ the absorption coefficient, which measures the fraction of energy that is (semi)permanently lost inside the compact object.
 For a black hole we have $\kappa=1$.
-The absence of a trapping horizon does not necessarily imply that $\kappa=0$ so that all the electromagnetic energy that hits the surface will necessarily be re-emitted.
+The absence of a trapping horizon does not necessarily imply that $\kappa=0$ so that all the electromagnetic energy that hits the surface are necessarily re-emitted.
 This will turn out to be particularly important, given the large number of times the radiation bounces off the surface of the object.
 As we will quantify in detail below, this ultimately implies that even a very small absorption coefficient can have a highly non-negligible effect.

 To show this, let us consider discrete intervals of time, with size given by the characteristic timescale

 between two consecutive bounces on the surface, which is of the same order as the time necessary for the matter to reach the surface of the compact object from the accretion disk.
 During each of these time intervals, the mass that the accretion disk is ejecting into the compact object is given by $\dot{M}\,\tau$.
 We denote with $E_n$ the amount of energy that reaches the accretion disk after $n$ time intervals.
 It will also prove useful to define the energy $\epsilon_n$ that reaches the accretion disk after bouncing off the compact object $n$ times.